MIST145/Farming/README.md

 ## 📜 About
 A free, fully open-source script for **FiveM roleplay servers**.
 We created this script to provide a **simple, easy-to-use** farming system with a **modern, clean UI**.
 Enjoy growing and selling plants with a smooth and immersive experience.

 ---
-📌 if you use our script for youtube, github or anything you must leave us credit as the original creator!
+📌 If you use our script for YouTube, GitHub, or any other platform, you must leave us credit as the original creator!